Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

 In \parencite{forien} there was a strong link between the behaviour of ancestral lineages and asymptotic coalescence, while our regimes show that this is no necessity.
 The short-range Wright-Mal\'ecot formula \eqref{introductionshortrange} can be interpreted as having a coalescence/spatial correlation term $K(x_1, x_2) = C \delta_{x_1} (x_2)$ for a constant $C > 0$.
 This indicates that coalescence happens only locally and ancestral lineages need to be at the same position $x_1 = x_2$ in order to coalesce asymptotically.
 In the long-range regime \eqref{introductionlongrangeformula}, ancestral lineages became stable processes and the coalescence/correlation term $ K (x_1, x_2) $ of \eqref{kquantity} indicated that coalescence happens globally over large distances.
 In this work, we will see mixtures of both behaviours: Brownian motions with global coalescence and stable ancestral lineages which still only coalesce locally.
 More generally, in most cases, local coalescence or a range of different powers $\alpha$ appearing in \eqref{kquantity} is possible for a fixed either stable or Brownian behaviour of ancestral lineages (see \Cref{centrallimittheorem} and the corresponding formulae in \Cref{wmf}).

 Furthermore, we will demonstrate that the coalescence/spatial correlation behaviour shows a dimension-dependent phase transition.
-We will identify a critical barrier for the tail behaviour below which global coalescence occurs and above which only local coalescence takes place.
+We will identify a critical threshold for the tail behaviour below which global coalescence occurs and above which only local coalescence takes place.
 The critical case will exhibit local coalescence and requires a special scaling regime.

-Our more general SLFV-models involve two different radii $r_1$ and $r_2$ in reproduction events (\Cref{SLFVdefinition}).
+Our more general SLFV models involve two different radii $r_1$ and $r_2$ in reproduction events (\Cref{SLFVdefinition}).
 Inside a ball of radius $r_1$ a parental type will be chosen.
 Thereafter, a proportion of the population will be replaced by the parental type inside a ball of radius $r_2$.
 Our new Wright-Mal\'ecot formulae show that the joint distribution of $r_1$ and $r_2$ determines the asymptotic behaviour of lineages while only the $r_2$ marginal determines the coalescence regime.
 Moreover, if both tails have independent heavy-tailed distributions, one of the tails dominates the parameter of the resulting stable lineages (see \eqref{one_tail_regime}, \eqref{two_tail_regime} and Table \ref{table:parameters}).
 For potential inference of long-range dispersal patterns, this new variety of formulae has far-reaching consequences, which we hope to cover in future work.
 The formulae illustrate that long-range reproduction leaves a clear trace in isolation by distance patterns.
-However, as we obtain manifold situations which lead to similar or even the exact same formulae, inference of more precise model parameters might be hindered.
-The information has been obtained entirely forwards-in-time, raising the hope that the techniques can be applied to other complex spatial models, for example those incorporating fluctuating population size.
-Many models in population genetics assume a constant population size as this assumption facilitates the use of many tools in particular the method of duality.
-The strategy presented in this paper might provide a route to obtaining tractable results on properties, e.g. the behaviour of ancestral lineages, of varying population size genetics models.
+However, as we obtain many situations which lead to similar or even the exact same formulae, inference of more precise model parameters might be hindered.
+The Wright-Mal\'ecot formulae have been obtained entirely forwards-in-time, raising the hope that the techniques can be applied to other complex spatial models with difficult backwards-in-time behavior and untractable dual processes.
+Indeed, in the related work \cite{wmfvaryingsize}, we employ the strategy of this paper to a model, in which the dual process is too complex to describe due to varying population size.